What do you guys think Halloween is about?

 So by God confounding our tongues and forcing us to scatter and so also fulfilling God’s command meant many new nations were born.
 Mankind now had many identities and this was an amazing act of mercy on God’s part, because now if God was forced to pour out His wrath to deal with sin, God knew He can do so by judging individual nations rather than mankind as a whole.
 God’s command to scatter was for our own benefit.
 Our God is Holy and sin must be punished, yet in His Wisdom God engineers a situation that will contain His wrath – God is Good to us yet we are blind to see it and resist!

 And so, mankind was scattered as it is today, throughout the earth with different languages.
-And mankind took with them the knowledge of the great flood, the Holy day remembering the dead that is today called Halloween, they took the knowledge of animal sacrifice needed to cover their sins.
+And mankind took with them the knowledge of the great flood, how most of the world died, the Holy day remembering the dead that is today called Halloween, they took the knowledge of animal sacrifice needed to cover their sins.
 All this knowledge they took with them when God gave birth to these new nations thousands of years ago.

 But interestingly though, Halloween also has connections with Easter!